 - 1. Systematic feedback from LEP clients - 2.
 Systematic feedback from staff; - 3.
 Periodic in-house reviews of the current communications needs of LEP clients; and, - 4.
 Periodic contact with community-based organizations that provide services to LEP clients.

 Admissions and Continued Occupancy Plan Revisions and Updates

-Revised effective 4/6/2021 with Board Approval Revised effective 5/3/2022 with Board Approval Revised effective 7/1/2023 with Board Approval Revised effective 7/1/2023 with Board Approval
+Revised 4/6/2021 with Board Approval Revised 5/3/2022 with Board Approval Revised 7/1/2023 with Board Approval Posted 05/03/2024 for Public Review